PrateekHooriLal/Altemetrik_Financial_Transaction_Manager/README.md

 This repository contains a microservices-based application for managing transactions using Spring Boot and Kafka.
 The system consists of two microservices:

 1. **Transaction Service**: Handles CRUD operations for transactions and publishes transaction events to Kafka.
-2. **Notification Service**: Listens to transaction events from Kafka and processes notifications.

 ## Technologies Used